markusschloesser/MackieC4_P3/README.md

 I am currently not able to fix more, because I don't know how :-).
 So any help is welcome!
 Also I just started getting into Git / GitHub and Pycharm as well, so bear (🐻) with me, if I do something stupid and please correct me (constructively cos I'm sensitive ;-) )
+I will also upload the decompiled Ableton Live 11 / Python 3 remote scripts in a separate repository.